Instructions to Contributors

 General instructions for submission

-All submitted papers will be subject to double-blind peer review.
+All submitted papers will be subject to double-anonymous peer review.
 For the purpose of reviewing, the draft paper should be anonymous.
 No authorial details should be identifiable from the article itself or in the acknowledgements.
 Details of the author(s) should be submitted in a separate file and include the author’s name, affiliation, and full postal and e-addresses.
 Please also list a short title for the running header should the article be accepted for publication.

 Papers that are submitted for initial consideration should be complete, including all notes, bibliographical references, tables, etc. The final draft of a manuscript accepted for publication must be submitted electronically in both Word and .pdf format.
 Final versions and print-outs must be proofread carefully before submission and adhere to the style considerations; please check your spelling and grammar thoroughly.

 Manuscript pages should be numbered consecutively and double-spaced with one-inch margins on all sides (use ragged rather than justified right margins).

 Language of contributions